 PricewaterhouseCoopers LLP have expressed willingness to continue in office.
-In accordance with section 489(4) of the Companies Act 2006, a resolution proposing the reappointment of PricewaterhouseCoopers LLP will be put to the members at the forthcoming Annual General Meeting.
+Their performance has been reviewed annually by the Audit Committee and, given the completion of the audit partner's five year term, the Committee have decided to conduct a formal audit tender process.
+PricewaterhouseCoopers LLP will be considered for reappointment alongside other audit firms.
+In accordance with section 489(4) of the Companies Act 2006, the appointment of next year's auditors will be put to the members at the forthcoming Annual General Meeting.